Choosing between different brands

 Comparing Quotes:

 Get Multiple Estimates: Obtain quotes from several solar providers.
-Compare not just the costs, but also the specifications and services offered.
+Compare quotes not just the costs, but also the specifications and services offered.

 Analyze Cost-Benefit: Look beyond the initial investment.
 Consider the efficiency, warranty, and potential energy savings of each option.